pnw-henry/plant-daddy/README.md

-# VoiceSeek
+# Plant Daddy

-VoiceSeek is a web application that allows the user to look up official album releases for their desired artist.
-It uses the MusicBrainz API to fetch data and complete requests.
+Plant Daddy is a React Web Application that displays key information for a selection of house plants.
+In the "A-Z Plants" section of the app, the user can look up their desired plant, read about it, and see an option to add it to their favorites list.
+In the "My List" section, a user can also add their own plant entry (as it stands, this is reserved only to name and image), which is then sent to the server for future use.

 ## Installation

-No API key or virtual server required.
+No API key required.

-* Fork and clone the Github [repository](https://github.com/pnw-henry/Voiceseek) into a local machine.
+* Fork and clone the Github [repository](https://github.com/pnw-henry/plant-daddy) into a local machine.
 * Navigate to the directory created by using Finder (Mac), Explorer (Windows) or a command line interface:
-	On Mac, open the terminal app, cd into voiceseek directory, open homepage.html On Windows, open the command prompt, cd into voiceseek directory, open homepage.html
+	On Mac, open the terminal app, cd into plant-daddy directory, type npm start.
+This will start the react server hosting the app components and files.
-* Open the homepage.html file using Google Chrome.
+	Navigate to ./plant-daddy/json-server-template/ and type npm run dev.
+This will start the json server holding the plant object responsible for populating the "A-Z Plants" section of the app.

 ## Usage

-Type in the name of a music artist in the search box, click the search button to find possible matches.
-If there's a match, select it, and a list of albums from that artist will be shown.
+Plant Daddy is divided into four sections: Home, A-Z Plants, My List, and Favorites.

+The Home section contains a simple introduction.
+A-Z Plants contains a selection of plants manually added to the server object.
+You can also search for an existing plant and favorite.
+My List has a form that can be used to submit a new plant to the server.
+Finally, the Favorites section contains the list of plants that were favorite'd in the A-Z Plants section.

 ## Roadmap

 Implement the ability to sort results.
-Add album art to albums.
-Add song listings when a user clicks on an album.

-## Authors and Acknowledgement

-All results are based on data gathered from MusicBrainz.
-It's thanks to their contribution, and other open APIs, that VoiceSeek is made possible.
+Update the Home page to be more visually pleasing and interactive.
+Add more detailed plant information.

 ## Contributing